Section 1062 vs a DST: Spread the Tax or Defer It

 To qualify, the main conditions are:

-- The land must be in the United States and must have been used for farming for the ten years before the sale.
+- The land must be in the United States and must have been used as a farm for substantially all of the ten year period ending on the date of the sale.

-- The buyer must be a person who is actively engaged in farming.
+- The buyer must be a qualified farmer, meaning an individual actively engaged in farming under the federal definition.

-- The election is made on the return for the year of the sale.
+- The election is made on IRS Form 1062, filed with your return for the year of the sale, no later than that return’s due date.

 The part that gets missed